dev3mike/scalable-nextjs-app/README.md

 - Commitlint : Ensuring adherence to conventions in commit messages
 - Path Mapping : Using the `@` prefix to import components or other resources

+## Scalable Architecture: The Concept of Decomposition
+  Adhering to the concept of decomposition, in which the project is composed of independent features, packages, or components.
+To achieve this, we maintain a global **packages** folder in the root directory, where all standalone components are stored as separate packages.
+  You can see one example component called **Footer**.

 ## Getting Started